 Bamboo grows throughout Asia.
 Many Asian cultures have bamboo instruments as part of their traditional music.
 Vietnam is one country whose traditional music uses a lot of bamboo musical instruments.
-This is because Vietnam’s ethnic hill tribe minorities use the bamboo musical instruments in their music.
+This is because Vietnam’s ethnic hill tribe minorities use bamboo musical instruments in their music.

 Bamboo Is A Familiar Asian Symbol

-When most people think of bamboo, usually they will think about Asia.
+When most people think of bamboo, they usually will think about Asia.
 This is because bamboo is truly an Asian symbol.
-This is because throughout Asia some form of bamboo is grown.
+This is because, throughout Asia, some form of bamboo is grown.

-If you want to learn more about the bamboo plant you can read the blog Bamboo – An Auspicious Plant For Your Home by clicking here.
+If you want to learn more about the bamboo plant, you can read the blog Bamboo – An Auspicious Plant For Your Home by clicking here.
 In this blog, you can learn all about bamboo and why bamboo is so important in Asia.

 The Bamboo Used to Make Vietnamese Musical Instruments